 Mosaic+ is a student-run organization created to foster community, inspire innovation, and provide opportunity to underrepresented minority students.
 Mosaic+ is officially recognized and supported by the Brown University Computer Science Department.

 The Mosaic+ Transition Program is for newly admitted students interested in learning more about computer science, with an emphasis on being a receptive and inclusive space for community members from racial or ethnic backgrounds that are historically underrepresented (HUGs).
 No prior computer science experience is necessary.
 Students will experience an exciting mix of technical and community-oriented activities and tasks to help prepare them for the rigors of computer science.

-The hybrid pre-orientation program includes 3-weeks of online asynchronous CS lessons, and 4-days of on-campus CS lessons, social activities, workshops, info-sessions, talks and field trips.
+The hybrid pre-orientation program includes a 3-week online academic course, and 4-days of on-campus CS lessons, social activities, workshops, info-sessions, talks and field trips.

 Program dates: August 1-27, 2022

 Online: August 1-19, 2022 (3 weeks)

 In-person: Wednesday August 24 to Saturday August 27 (move-in Tuesday August 23)